david-mccullough/faux-3d-level-editor/README.md

 # Faux3D_Study
-An attempt to create faux-3D objects using layered sprites in GMS2.
+An in-engine level editor built for faux-3D objects using layered sprites in GMS2.